ShirazFero/Friends-Of-The-Swifts/README.md

 4.make sure Live streaming on YouTube is enabled on your account if not please enable it, watch video at __LINK__

+5.create a new live event on YouTube and go to ingestion setting and add the amount of cameras needed, watch video at __LINK__

-5.make sure to generate 1-6 reusable Streaming key depending on the amount of cameras needed for broadcast, watch video at __LINK__
+6.make sure to generate 1-6 reusable Streaming key depending on the amount of cameras needed for broadcast, watch video at __LINK__

 ##Before running script:(before starting broadcast)